census-ecosystem/opencensus-microservices-demo/README.md

 - **[Prometheus](https://prometheus.io/)/[Grafana](https://grafana.com/) APM:** Frontend(Go)
   and AdService(Java) are instrumented to export metrics to Prometheus.
 Grafana service scraps metrics data from Prometheus and is pre-configured with a Dashboard to show OpenCensus metrics.
+- **[Jaeger](https://www.jaegertracing.io/):** Jaeger collects OpenCensus traces exported by microservices.
+This traces are presented on Jaeger UI.

 ## Installation